top of page

 • Aria Operations for Logs SaaS - vRealize Log Insight Cloud (vRLI Cloud)

 Sizing of your Aria Operations SaaS CPs can be found here, note that you can double vCPU and RAM as necessary.
-You can also enable Data Persistence on your CPs, which will cache data for 24 hours or up to 10GB of data, whichever comes first.
+You can also enable Data Persistence on your CPs, which will cache data for 1 hour or until /storage/db fills up, whichever comes first.
 To see the details of your CP, click the Name.

 From here you can see a bit more detail around CP health: Status, Last Heartbeat, CPU, and Memory usage.